 Brandon was born and raised in Phoenix, Arizona.
 There, he trained as a competitive gymnast with National Champion Coach Christopher Sommer, who’s program has blossomed into the world renowned Gymnasticbodies forum.
 He also spent many years learning piano and vocal performance, and has been a part of several musicals, his favorites being “Into the Woods”, “Les Miserables”, “West Side Story”, and “Rent”.
 He received his Aerial education with Darla Davis at Aeris Aerial in Sandy, Utah.
 There, he trained in silk, straps, sling, and chains, as well as hand-balancing and contortion.
 Brandon has worked as an aerialist at many corporate events, performed at the featured Aerial soloist in “Thriller” with Odyssey Dance Theater, and tied for 1st in the Male Silks Division of the 2015 U.S. Aerial competition.
 He recently moved to Las Vegas to pursue life as a professional aerial acrobat.
 This year he was crowned the 2016 U.S Aerial Male Silks Champion at the U.S. Aerial Championships in New York City.
 You can follow his training and progress on Instagram at @brandonscottacrobat.

-Lygia Way hails from the Big Island of Hawai’i, and recently moved to Las Vegas to pursue her dreams as a circus artist.
-She has trained on aerial cradle, silks, lyra, static and flying trapeze.
+Lygia hails from the Big Island of Hawai’i, and recently moved to Las Vegas to pursue her dreams as a circus artist.
 Highlights of her career include features on American Horror Story and Bollywood productions in India.
+She has been trained on aerial cradle, silks, lyra, static and flying trapeze which are her specialties of choice.

-Delphine Gaillard learned to fly at the tender age of eight.
+Delphine learned to fly at the tender age of eight.
 Through hard work and dedication, she was tour and stage ready by the delicate age of ten.
 Training at an infamous circus school, “Annie Fratellini Ecole Supérieur des Arts du Cirque, Paris, France.” played an integral role in honing the trapeze, Spanish web, silk and other aerial skills that would become the foundation of Delphine’s signature routines.
-Delphine moved to Las Vegas to play the role of “Julia” in the Cirque du Soleil production of the Beatles “LOVE.”
+Delphine moved to Las Vegas to play the role of “Julia” in the Cirque du Soleil production of the Beatles “LOVE.”, in which she has performed over 3,400 shows.
 The role of “Julia” was novel both because it was one of the only solo acts and because the unique use of straps and flight was akin to balancing on Olympian rings hundreds of feet above the audience.
-To date, Delphine has performed over 3,400 shows as “Julia” without incident.